 Professor Steinzor currently holds the position of President of The Center for Progressive Reform (CPR) where she regularly contributes to their blog and other working papers.
 View Professor Steinzor’s Publications here.

-Please see below for the most recent publications of our Environmental Law Program Faculty.
+Please see below for selected publications of our Environmental Law Program Faculty.
 You may also find our faculty publications at the University of Maryland School of Law's Digital Commons.